vjousse/vim-for-humans-book/rst/en/text-manip.rst

 The text editor you've always dreamed of
 ****************************************

 I confess, I have some weird dreams.
-But hey, maybe my dreams are not as weird as they seem: dreaming of a tool that can improve all the professionals areas of my life as a coder, writer, teacher, …  doesn't seem so weird after all.
+But hey, maybe my dreams are not as weird as they seem: dreaming of a tool that can improve all the professional areas of my life as a coder, writer, teacher, …  doesn't seem that weird after all.

 The success of |vim| is due to its ability to **ease the text manipulations**.
 Certainly, it will provide you with functionalities dedicated to specific tasks (often via plugins) as syntax highlighting, spell checking, … but in the end, it's always to write/fix/handle/move text that you spend most of your time.